CalebGaichuhie2001/my-portfolio2/README.md

 - Adjust styles in `styles.css`, `style.css`, and `style5.css` to match your brand.

 ## Known Notes / Improvements
-- The navbar and several links reference `signup.html`, but the actual file is `signup2.html`.
-Either rename `signup2.html` to `signup.html` or update links to `signup2.html` for consistency.
+- The navbar links now correctly reference `signup2.html`.
 - Forms are front-end only; wire up to a backend or a service like Formspree/Netlify Forms for real submissions.
 - Consider optimizing media (images/videos) for faster load times.